not-fl3/macroquad-website/content/articles/java.md

 +++
-title = "Java interop with Miniquad" description = "How to Android runs binaries and how to work with Java libraries from *quads" date = 2022-07-04T20:10:42+00:00 updated = 2022-07-04T20:10:42+00:00
+title = "Java interop with Miniquad on Android" description = "How to Android runs binaries and how to work with Java libraries from *quads" date = 2022-07-04T20:10:42+00:00 updated = 2022-07-04T20:10:42+00:00